Updated on October 16th, 2023 by Bob Ciura

 Kimberly-Clark also continues to pursue cost savings.
 It has grown its earnings-per-share thanks to share repurchases and cost reduction programs.
 Kimberly-Clark’s management team has extended this initiative to 2022, aiming for another $1.5 billion of cumulative savings over the three-year period.

 Overall, we expect 5% annual EPS growth over the next five years.

 Competitive Advantages & Recession Performance

 It retains its competitive advantages through marketing and innovation.
-Kimberly-Clark spends over $1 billion each year on advertising and research and development.
+Kimberly-Clark spends over $1 billion annually on advertising, and research and development.
 This allows the company to stay ahead of the competition.
 Given its commitment to its growth pillars, we expect this will only increase over time.

 In addition, Kimberly-Clark’s global reach provides the company with the efficiency to keep costs low.
-The FORCE program is an example of its ability to manage costs, even as revenue grows, and has seen years of success in reducing operating costs.
+The FORCE (Focused On Reducing Costs Everywhere) program is an example of its ability to manage costs, even as revenue grows, and has seen years of success in reducing operating costs.